csiro-fair/marimba/docs/pipeline.md

 Similar to the Pipeline-level config schema, users will be prompted to input values for each element defined in this schema when setting up a new Marimba Collection.
-This allows for the capture of Collection-level metadata and results in the creation of a new collection metadata file located at `collections/my-collection-name/collection.yml`, which will store all the entered Collection metadata.
+This allows for the capture of Collection-level metadata and results in the creation of a new Collection metadata file located at `collections/my-collection-name/collection.yml`, which will store all the entered Collection metadata.